-Figure 9.
-Predicted population structure in EU by 2060 (Source: 2009 Ageing Report, European Commission)
+Figure 12: Predicted population structure in EU by 2060 (Source: 2009 Ageing Report, European Commission).

 Even though in Europe deaths from heart diseases have been reduced since 2008 by 1%, stroke still results in approximately 1.5 million deaths per year [10].

-In EU, stroke is responsible for 463,924 deaths (41% men and 59% women) each year.
-This number is expected to rise following the predicted dramatic increase of older population in EU.
+In the EU, stroke is responsible for 463,924 deaths (41% men and 59% women) each year.
+This number is expected to rise following the predicted dramatic increase of older population in the EU.
 After coronary heart disease, stroke is the second leading cause of deaths worldwide killing 5.7 million people (8.6% of total deaths) every year (WHO, 2004).
 Moreover, half of stroke victims will be disabled with 40% experiencing moderate to severe impairments requiring special care while 10% will require long-term care in a nursing home or similar facility [11].

-Currently, in Central and Eastern Europe stoke occurrences are many times higher than in Northern, Southern and Western Europe (Figure 10) [12].
+The most recent figures in 2012 indicate that in Central and Eastern Europe, stroke occurrences are many times higher than in Northern, Southern and Western Europe (Figure 13) [12].

-Figure 10.
-Stroke deaths in Europe.
+Figure 13: Stroke deaths in Europe.
 The year of data depends on the country.
 It is worth noticing the much greater number of stroke occurrences in Russian Federation.

-Due to lack of standardised diagnostic tool, the exact proportion of stroke survivors that suffer from AADS may be difficult to determine.
+Due to lack of standardised diagnostic tools, the exact proportion of stroke survivors that suffer from AADS is difficult to determine.
 Nonetheless, it has been reported that the proportion of stroke survivors that may suffer from executive dysfunction due to impairments of working memory may be as high as 75% with spontaneous recovery limited to three months [13].
 Moreover, there is evidence that approximately 30% of patients in the acute phase of stroke suffer from apraxia (50% with left hemisphere damage and <10% with right hemisphere damage) [14].
 In the UK, recent research reported that 46% of stroke patients may show difficulties when tested on multiple praxis tasks and 52% of these had not recovered spontaneously when re-tested after nine months [15].
 This data is now routinely collected in the UK.
-Hospital Episode Statistics (HES) reveal almost 100,000 admissions to hospital in England alone in 2011-2012 for stroke and related conditions.
-As the table below illustrates a small but significant number of these episodes concerned young children, and a large proportion affected people under 60 years of age (www.hscic.goc.uk/hes).
+Hospital Episode Statistics (HES) revealed almost 100,000 admissions to hospital in England alone in 2011-2012 for stroke and related conditions.
+The table below illustrates a small but significant number of these episodes concerned young children, and a large proportion affected people under 60 years of age (www.hscic.goc.uk/hes).